 Communication is a basic need of mankind and part of daily life.
 Every second of our waking lives, we are communicating, be it the verbal exchanges with our loved ones in the house, the text messages we send to friends, social media updates that we consume, the emails sent and received to our colleagues, or the silent body language with strangers.
 Communication is the key to any relationship whether personal or professional.
-We will examine the aforementioned in a comprehensive manner, understanding the different meaning of communication and be acquainted with its definition, important facets, elements, types of communication. models of communication and barriers of communication and the need and importance of communication in this age of globalization.
+We will examine the aforementioned in a comprehensive manner, understanding the different meanings of communication and be acquainted with its definition, important facets, elements and types of communication, models of communication in this age of globalization.